git-rebase(1) — Linux manual page

 -s <strategy>, --strategy=<strategy>

-branch on top of the <upstream> branch using the given
+on top of the <upstream> branch using the given strategy,

-strategy, using the ours strategy simply empties all patches
+using the ours strategy simply empties all patches from the

 See also INCOMPATIBLE OPTIONS below.